 PUD projects are reviewed by staff and the Planning Commission via a Public Hearing, with final approval from City Council via Public Hearing.

 Full Circle has appeared in front of the Planning Commission for an initial discussion on Wednesday, October 7, 2020, and a preliminary PUD discussion on Wednesday, December 2, 2020.
-The next Planning Commission meeting for full review of the PUD and Public Hearing is January 20, 2021 at 6:30pm virtually via Zoom.
+The Planning Commission recommended approval to the City Council of the PUD and Site Plan application at the January 20, 2021 meeting.
+City Council will review the PUD and Incentives application on Monday, January 25, 2021 at 7pm.

 The developers are requesting incentives support from the City of Ferndale as Payment in Lieu of Taxes (PILOT) and the State of Michigan in tax credits from the Michigan State Housing Development Authority (MSHDA).
 The City of Ferndale must first approve and support the incentives prior to the developers request to the State of Michigan.